Genivia/SJOT/README.md

 ------------------

-A SJOT schema is simply speaking a dictionary of named types, with `@root` defining the root type of the JSON document to validate:
+A SJOT schema is simply speaking a dictionary of named types, with `@root` defining the root type of the JSON document to validate and optionally one or more named types that may be referenced:

     {
       "@root":     type,
-      "SomeType":  type,
+      "Name":      type,
-      "OtherType": type,
+      "OtherName": type,
       ...
     }